Claude Cowork for Small Businesses: A Practical Setup Guide

 The Punchline

-Fractional executives sell outcomes, not hours.
-Anything that converts hours of admin into minutes of approval grows the practice.
+Anything that converts hours of admin into minutes of approval grows your business.
 Claude Cowork plus the Small Business Plugin is the most direct version of that trade currently available.
 Install it, connect three tools, build one Project, and run one workflow this week.
 The leverage compounds from there.
 If you want help wiring this into your fractional practice, let's talk.